EthanHuangYixian/Networks/README.md

-# Networks
+# Data Accuracy on Katz and NBTW Centrality Measures in Social Media Networks
-This is a Mini Project about Networks.
+This project has been realised for the Networks course of Oxford Part C by Prof. P. Grindrod.